alexbazzi/timAer/README.md

 The etymology comes from the English verb "timer," wich is the action to time (duh), which I adapted to timAer because the name of the company I work for (at least for now) is AerSale, Inc.

 The output of the file is formatted in HTML and it needs a working, installed mail client, such as MS Outlook, for the mailer executable (TimAerMailer.ps1) to work.
+The program also uses XML to store time and name variables for later use throughout the day.

 Enjoy!